-Canada has admitted that there is a backlog of Jordan's Principle requests.2 Some of the requests in the backlog have not gone past intake stage, meaning it is uncertain if the requests are urgent or non-urgent.
+Canada has admitted that there is a backlog of Jordan's Principle requests awaiting determination and reimbursements for approved requests.

+Some of the requests in the backlog have not gone past intake stage, meaning it is uncertain if the requests are urgent or nonurgent.
+Other backlogged requests include requests in progress and the appeal backlog.
+In their March 7, 2025, report to the Tribunal, ISC shared that they do not have any information regarding the status of the reimbursement backlog.

 The Tribunal ordered Canada to immediately resolve the backlog and issued several additional orders regarding backlogs, with the following reporting requirements: